home and

 (eruptions started 17 January 2002)

 • On 29 January 2002.
 Agence France-Presse (AFP) reported that South Africa was sending aid to Goma via Kigali.
 On the same day, UN OCHA Sitrep no. 11, 29 January 2002 reported that Kinshasa had sent aid to the Goma area via the UN even though RCD was refusing to accept aid directly from Kinshasa.
 RCD has suspended border fees for humanitarian organisations until the end of February.
 On 1 February 2002, the Organization for African Unity (OAU) (now the African Union (AU)) provided US$100,000 for aid.
-Presumably some of that money has come from states involved in the conflict.
+Did any of that money come from states involved in the conflict?

 • On 6 February 2002.
 Reliefweb reported that the anti-rebel Mai-Mai militia approached the UN offering a ceasefire and requesting to join the DRC peace process.
 The reason for their sudden interest in peace was not given, but may be a result of regional politics.
 Illustrating whether or not the volcanic eruption made any direct or indirect difference, or was irrelevant to their decision, would be a useful analysis.

 • 8 February 2002.
-Nick Cater writes for Alertnet "Congo volcano casts a shadow over relief" (linked with permission) which discusses aspects of the international interest in this disaster: "While one volcano will not inspire the comprehensive political and developmental effort that the region desperately needs, any attention to central Africa and its challenges is welcome".
+Nick Cater writes for Alertnet "Congo volcano casts a shadow over relief" discussing aspects of the international interest in this disaster: "While one volcano will not inspire the comprehensive political and developmental effort that the region desperately needs, any attention to central Africa and its challenges is welcome".

 • 15 February 2002.
-Ben Wisner writes for Alertnet "Eruption raises practical and philosophical issues" (linked with permission) with similar comments to his piece on this site (see the introduction to this case study above).
+Ben Wisner writes for Alertnet "Eruption raises practical and philosophical issues" with similar comments to his piece on this site (see the introduction to this case study above).

 • February to April 2002.
 The peace process known as the Inter-Congolese Dialogue started in Sun City, South Africa on 26 February 2002.
 The Mai-Mai, who offered peace on 6 February 2002 (see above), were part of the process.
 The talks were soon hit by stalling tactics and walk-outs.
 They faltered against a backdrop of sporadic fighting in DRC.
 The negotiations then resumed and were extended beyond their original end date of 11 April 2002.
 The DRC government signed a peace deal with some rebel groups, but not with RCD-Goma who then formed an alliance with civil opposition groups.
 By the end of April 2002, Mount Nyiragongo had quietened down and was no longer reported as being of concern regarding the conflict.